TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Platform/Disable-B1HostLocalAccess.md

 ```

 ### -OPH
-The BloxOne Host object to submit a disable local access request for.
+The NIOS-X Host object to submit a disable local access request for.
 This accepts pipeline input from Get-B1Host

 ```yaml